AlexaGogo/prime-number-puzzle/README.md

 Answers a two-part question involving the manipulation of the fibonacci sequence.

-*Note: The question was pulled from a current hiring process, so I'll upload the questions once I know they're no longer being used!*
+*Note: The questions were pulled from a current hiring process, so I'll upload them I know they're no longer being used!*